AUTHENTIC DESIGN ARTEFACTS

 Jeanneret’s furniture is not lifestyle décor.
 It is historical material that expresses a particular vision of modernity — democratic, functional, anti-elitist.
 Its roughness is intentional.
 Its imperfections are authenticity, not defect.

 P!
-Galerie: Focus on Radical Design
+Galerie: is selling just Radical Design

 P!
 Galerie is led by Pedja Hadzi-Manovic, architect (ETH Zurich), specialised in mid-century design and its material artefacts.
 The practice joins trade with research — every piece sold is also studied.